MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 - Windows File Explorer, right-click options for users to apply classification labels and protection to files.

-- A viewer to display protected files when a native application cannot open it.
+- A viewer to display protected files when a built-in application cannot open it.

 - A PowerShell module to apply and remove classification labels and protection from files.